kevinolega/callcentertrainingtips/6wel/bonus/entertainment.md

 It's embarrassing to admit that I re-watched these shows several times.

-As a call center agent, I made approximately $3/hour or Php 150 an hour.
+As a call center agent, I made approximately $3/hour or ₱ 150 an hour.

 If you multiply the hours by your hourly rate, you'll realize how much it costs to watch a TV show.

-Game of Thrones costs Php 9,450 to watch if you're earning a call center salary.
+Game of Thrones costs ₱ 9,450 to watch if you're earning a call center salary.

-Naruto costs Php 36,000 pesos to watch if you're earning a call center salary.
+Naruto costs ₱36,000 to watch if you're earning a call center salary.

-How I Met Your Mother costs Php 12,000 pesos.
+How I Met Your Mother costs ₱12,000.

 ### How Many Hours Do You Spend On Your Phone?